-As an adult, I usually don’t like baked beans.
-Often, they taste overly sweet to me.
-So here, I try to take the best elements of baked beans and balance them into one savory, slightly sweet, and very hearty meal.
-Perfect for a grown Paul Newman (à la Butch Cassidy), cowboy or really anyone that is looking for a deeply satisfying, delicious meal.
-This meal takes time to bake, but wow, it smells (and tastes) so, so good!
+In this vegan shepherd’s pie recipe, I try to take the best elements of baked beans and balance them into one savory, slightly sweet, and very hearty meal.
+Perfect for a grown Paul Newman (à la Butch Cassidy), cowboy, or really anyone that is looking for a deeply satisfying, delicious vegan shepherd’s pie.
+It takes time to bake, but wow, it smells (and tastes) so, so good!